nvim-neo-tree/neo-tree.nvim/README.md

-                                          -- to detect changes instead of relying on nvim autocmd events. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position -- "open_split",  -- netrw disabled, opening a directory opens within the -- window like netrw would, regardless of window.position -- "disabled",    -- netrw left alone, neo-tree does not handle opening dirs window = {
+                                          -- to detect changes instead of relying on nvim autocmd events. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position -- "open_current",  -- netrw disabled, opening a directory opens within the -- window like netrw would, regardless of window.position -- "disabled",    -- netrw left alone, neo-tree does not handle opening dirs window = {